2026-05-20

 Open questions

-- karpathy-joins-anthropic — Andrej Karpathy announced on May 19 that he is joining Anthropic [1], citing the belief that the next few years at the frontier of LLMs will be 'especially formative'; the move had been foreshadowed roughly a month prior when he publicly argued that researchers outside frontier labs inevitably lose touch with real development [2].
+- karpathy-joins-anthropic — Andrej Karpathy announced he is joining Anthropic, citing the belief that the next few years at the LLM frontier will be 'especially formative' [1]; the move directly follows his public warning that researchers outside frontier labs inevitably lose touch with real AI development [2], and community coverage frames it as a significant talent signal for Anthropic [13].

-- us-china-chip-export-debate — The US AI chip export control debate has crystallized around a stark public divide: Nvidia CEO Jensen Huang is rebutting the arguments used to justify restricting his company's global sales [30], Anthropic CEO Dario Amodei calls China's potential access to US AI chips 'really scary' and urges it be stopped [31], while a third position gaining circulation argues export controls are counterproductively accelerating China's drive for fully independent semiconductor development [32].
+- us-china-chip-export-debate — The US chip export control debate crystallized around a three-way public split: Nvidia CEO Jensen Huang rebutting arguments used to restrict his company's global sales [18], Anthropic CEO Dario Amodei calling China's potential access to US AI chips 'really scary' and urging it be stopped [19], and analyst Aaron Friedberg's argument that controls are counterproductively accelerating China's push for a fully independent domestic semiconductor stack [20].

-- anthropic-ai-values-widening — Anthropic has begun structured dialogues with scholars from more than 15 religious and cross-cultural traditions [35], framing late-stage AI training as a question of moral character formation rather than technical optimization [36], and reported an internal experiment in which giving Claude mid-task access to its own ethical commitments markedly reduced misaligned behavior [35].
+- anthropic-ai-values-widening — Anthropic conducted structured dialogues with scholars from more than 15 religious and cross-cultural traditions as part of a push to broaden who shapes Claude's values [21], framing late-stage AI training as a question of moral character formation rather than technical optimization [22]; an internal experiment giving Claude a mid-task tool to recall its own ethical commitments reportedly produced markedly lower rates of misaligned behavior [21].

-- aschenbrenner-13f-agi-thesis — Milk Road AI pushed back against a wave of bearish semiconductor commentary triggered by a misread of Leopold Aschenbrenner's SEC 13F filing, arguing the crowd misread put positions that are actually consistent with his 'slow, then fast' AGI arrival thesis [37][38], while his 2024 manifesto maintained the primary AGI bottleneck is neither algorithms nor chips [39].
+- aschenbrenner-13f-agi-thesis — Milk Road AI pushed back on a wave of bearish semiconductor commentary triggered by a misread SEC 13F filing attributed to Leopold Aschenbrenner [23], arguing the crowd fundamentally misread the filing and that Aschenbrenner's 'slow, then fast' AGI thesis — articulated in a 165-page manifesto arguing the primary bottleneck is neither algorithms nor chips [24] — remains intact and is reflected in his portfolio [25].

 -